Apollo013/AspNet_WebApi2_Versioning/README.md

 # Web_API_2_URI_Versioning
-A DOTNET Web Api 2 project that demonstrates several techniques for API versioning using route uri, query string parameters, customer request header & accept header (content-type).
+A DOTNET Web Api 2 project that demonstrates several techniques for API versioning using route uri, query string parameters, custom request header & accept header (content-type).
 The project makes use of custom controller selectors that extend/implement both 'DefaultHttpControllerSelector' and 'IHttpControllerSelector', along with custom attribute-based routing & contraints.
 Requires Fiddler to test.

 ####Technique 01####
 We want to version our web api by defining URIs like the following: